A Guide to Making an Eco-Friendly DIY Face Mask at Home

 Center for Disease Control and Prevention

-Again, this DIY tutorial on how to make a face mask won’t be for a medical-grade mask, so keep that in mind.
+Again, keep in mind that this DIY tutorial on how to make a face mask won’t be for a medical-grade mask.

-But if you’re not a health worker, then this reusable mask can be as effective as a single-use mask but without the environmental risks.
+But if you’re not a health worker, then reusable cloth face coverings such as this can be as effective as a single-use mask but without the environmental risks.

 Place the cloth bandana flat in front of you.
 Fold the top half down to the middle and the bottom half up to the middle.